balajikamalesh/state-management-pure-react/README.md

     );
 }
 ```
-We can even store the state to local store and retrieve based on the requirement
+We can even store the state to local store and retrieve it.
+The state is retained on page reload.

 ```js
 localStorage.setItem('counterState', JSON.stringify(this.state));